What to do

 - Laundromats, drycleaners, and laundry service providers

-- Restaurants and other facilities that prepare and serve food, but only for delivery or carry out
+- Restaurants and other facilities that prepare and serve food, but only for delivery, carry out, and outdoor dining

 - Funeral home providers, mortuaries, cemeteries, and crematoriums, for the transport, preparation, or processing of bodies or remains